 Print Location: Main Library LB17 .F56 2001

-Database of international charting albums and singles from Billboard, the Official Charts Company.
+A single search of international charting albums and singles from Billboard, the Official Charts Company.
 Sophisticated tools allow you to interpret, graph, analyse, compare and contrast musical trends and interactions at the touch of a button.
 Listen to a wide variety of audio samples.

 Originally compiled in print by Harold Barlow and Sam Morgenstern, this site provides MIDI files of the themes of almost 10,000 instrumental works by more than 150 composers.

 A database of musical themes in Western classical music, folksongs, and sixteenth-century Latin motets.
 The Themefinder U.S. RISM subset includes the incipits of over 55,000 post-1600 musical manuscripts from U.S. libraries.

 More than 200,000 scores and nearly 20,000 recordings, all freely available in the public domain.